nathangeffen/libuseful/README.md

 - Very simple testing framework (see test.h)
 - Array management macros and functions (see array.h)
+- String management macros and functions (see string.h)
 - A few algorithms that are not already in glib or gsl (see algorithms.h)
 - CSV file input and output, and conversion to and from R-like dataframes (see csv.h)